tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/常规集成（无 UI 库）/消息收发/消息收发（iOS）_intl_en.md

 ## Sending and Receiving Group @ Messages

 For a group @ message, the sender can listen to the input of the @ character in the input box and call the group member selection interface.
-After selection is completed, the input box displays the content in the format of `”@A @B @C......”`, and then the sender can continue to edit the message content and send the message.
+After selection is completed, the input box displays the content in the format of `"@A @B @C......"`, and then the sender can continue to edit the message content and send the message.
 On the group chat list of the recipient’s conversation interface, the identifier `"someone@me"` or `"@all members"` will be displayed to remind the user that the user was mentioned by someone in the group.

 >?
 Currently, only text @ messages are supported.

 ### Sending group @ messages